isomorphisms/Idris-dev/docs/tutorial/introduction.rst

 <http://www.haskell.org>`_, `Char` is a type and `'a'` is a value of type
 `Char`.
 Types are immutable, not variable, in languages like `C` or `Haskell`.

-//I still don’t get what the poitn is so I can’t make this shorter.
+..
+I still don’t get what the poitn is so I can’t make this shorter.
 The intro should be clearer and get to the point immediately.

 In a language with dependent types, however, types are not so different from other sorts of variable.
 As first-class language constructs in Idris, types may be //so?